NordicSemiconductor/npmx/PORTING.md

 # Porting guide

-This document is intended to serve as a basic guide for porting npmx to a new hardware platform or SDK.
+This document serves as a basic guide for porting npmx to a new hardware platform or SDK.

 ## Hardware dependencies

-The following hardware functionality is used by npmx:
+npmx uses the the following hardware functionalities:

-1. (mandatory) TWI (Two-wire interface, also called I2C)
+* (mandatory) TWI (Two-wire interface, also called I2C) - Used for communication with the PMIC
-2. (optional) GPIO

-TWI is used for communication with the pmic, and is a mandatory requirement.
-GPIO is optionally used for interrupt and power failure signalling.
+* (optional) GPIO -  Used for interrupt and power failure signalling

 ## Compiler configuration

-In order to inform npmx of which device you are compiling for, "NPM1300" or "NPM1304" definitions should be added to your preprocessor settings.
+To inform npmx of which device you are compiling for, nPM1300 or nPM1304, add their definitions to your preprocessor settings.
 For example:

 ```
 CFLAGS += -DNPM1300
 ```

-The following .c files should be compiled:
+Compile the following .c files:

 ```
  .
  ├── backends